-A number of team-building activities, training workshops and presentations will be organised within an informal setting.
+A number of team-building activities, training workshops and presentations will be organised within an informal setting, likely to be one day in each partner institution.
 It is the opportunity for you to ask questions and develop your early stage researcher networks.

 Attendance is compulsory, unless valid reasons for absences are given to the Programme Manager in advance.

-The GW4-CAT Induction for 2018 will run in the late Summer.
+The GW4-CAT Induction for 2018 (Cohort II) will be held on September 4th-6th 2018 – one day at each of the partner institutions.
 Lunch, transport costs between sites and accommodation reimbursement (if required) will be provided.

-Fellows will also have access to a wide range of core and specialist training modules to support their research and career ambitions.
+Fellows will also have access to a wide range of core and specialist training modules to support their research and career ambitions and to build a ‘toolkit’ of skills required for an academic career.

 In order to ensure that each fellow accesses the training they require, they will complete a training needs assessment and develop a training plan alongside their supervisory team within the first month of starting their PhD.